-- As previously described in other studies [9, 17], Holstein cows were fed a corn silage and wheat straw - 83 based TMR during the dry period, and a TMR based on corn silage and alfalfa silage after calving. - Blood samples were collected from a total of 112 Holstein cows two days per week between 5 and 18 concentration was measured using an electronic hand-held biosensor, the Precision Xtra meter (Abbott for detecting SCK in postpartum dairy cow blood samples, compared with laboratory assays [21].
+As previously described in other studies [9,17], Holstein cows were fed a corn silage and wheat straw based total mixed ration (TMR) during the dry period, and a TMR based on corn silage and alfalfa silage after calving.
+Blood samples were collected from a total of 112 Holstein cows two days per week between 5 and 18 days postpartum, during the morning feeding, to determine the incidence of SCK.
+Blood BHBA concentration was measured using an electronic hand-held biosensor, the Precision Xtra meter (Abbott Lab, Abbott Park, IL, USA), which is a useful cow-side ketone test with high sensitivity (91% to 94%) for detecting SCK in postpartum dairy cow blood samples, compared with laboratory assays [21].
+Cows were diagnosed with SCK (hyperketonaemia) if blood BHBA concentration was $\geq$ 1.2 mmol/L. A binary SCK phenotype was assigned each cow.
+Of the 112 cows, 30 (26.7%) were diagnosed with SCK, and 82 (71.4%) were healthy.